-If you’re concerned that ongoing alcohol or drug use has escalated into drug addiction in you or someone you care about, many questions have probably already plagued your mind.
-We know how answers can help provide the right direction, recommended next steps, and peace of mind.
+If you think your alcohol or drug use has escalated into active addiction, you probably already have many questions.
+We know answers can provide the right direction, recommended next steps, and give you peace of mind.
 Find it all here in our drug and alcohol addiction FAQs.

 Continuum Recovery’s Most Frequently Asked Questions

 Q: How do I know if this is drug addiction?

-A: There are physical and emotional signs that may be present in part or in full during active substance addiction.
+A: There are physical and emotional signs that may be present during active substance addiction.
 Depending on the length of use, type of drug(s), and a person’s current state of health, the disease can affect each person differently.
-To define drug addiction, is when a person cannot control abuse of a substance and/or it is beginning to interfere with their daily functioning in daily life, work, and/or important relationships.
-In addition, when drug use stops for a short period of time, there are physical, emotional and mental symptoms and behaviors that hamper day-to-day function, driving a person to go back to drug use.
+Drug addiction is when a person cannot control abuse of a substance and/or it is beginning to interfere with their daily functioning in daily life, work, and/or important relationships.
+In addition, when drug use stops for a short period of time, there are physical, emotional and mental symptoms and problem behaviors driving a person to go back to drug use.
 Find more information here.

 Q: What is Outpatient Treatment?

 A: Outpatient treatment provides those seeking addiction rehab the opportunity to get the services they need, while residing at the own residence or a place other than the treatment facility.
-In addition, Outpatient treatment programs allow patients to continue with their personal lives with minimal interruption, such as attending to family life, career, and school obligations.
+Continuum’s outpatient treatment programs allow guests to continue with their personal lives with minimal interruption, such as attending to family life, career, and school obligations.
 There are various types of outpatient treatment that can include Day Treatment, Intensive Outpatient, Outpatient, and Aftercare or Relapse Prevention, with 3 or 5 days of treatment each week, along with extended after-care and follow-up.
 Get the details here.

 A: Depending on the individual, the substances used and length of use, it can vary.
 Detox entails the cessation of substance intake which will bring on withdrawal symptoms.
-For alcohol detox, it can typically take 5 to 7 days but for people who have been living with alcoholism for a longer time, alcohol detox may take a solid 30 days to effectively rid the bottom of the toxins due to long-term consumption.
+For alcohol detox, it can typically take 5 to 7 days but for people who have been living with alcoholism for a longer time, alcohol detox may take a full 30 days to effectively rid the bottom of the toxins due to long-term consumption.